Cantech Knowledge Base

 btop supports the control of basic keyboard and mouse navigation:

-Keyboard: Use the arrow keys and enter key to navigate and activate menu items.
-Escape or M key calls the main menu where options may be changed, help or controls viewed, and btop exited.
+• Keyboard: Use the arrow keys and ENTER key to navigate and activate menu items.
+Esc or M key calls the main menu where options may be changed, help or controls viewed, and btop exited.
 Also, exit may be achieved with Ctrl + C or Q.

 CPU Panel

-Additional Info: The current time is shown at the top, while the system’s uptime is shown at the bottom left of the panel.
-Toggle the CPU panel with one on the keyboard.
+• Additional Info: The current time is shown at the top, while the system’s uptime is shown at the bottom left of the panel.
+Toggle the CPU panel with 1 on the keyboard.

 Memory Panel